Fuck-We-Ballerz/DM885/README.md

 * Prometheus for metric scraping,
 * Node-exporter for server metrics,
 * Postgres-exporter for database metrics, and
-* cAdvisor for container resource metrics (which is yet to be implemented).
+* cAdvisor for container resource metrics.

 Regarding the infrastructure, we are using:

 * Adminer for database administration,
 * Keycloak for authentication,
 * Postgres for our databases,
-* and Ingress (which is yet to be implemented).
+* and Ingress.

 Our user interface is built using Django and Svelte.
 We chose different frameworks to allow our teams to work independently and reduce the need for communication.
 This means we can develop different parts of the system separately and connect them later.
 The user interface includes a panel for users and a panel for teachers.